rust-lang/rust/text/0000-un-feature-gate-some-more-gates.md

 it allows for the removal of some unnecessary tuple accessing traits in the standard library (TupleN).

-The implementation has also proven to be quite solid without very few reported internal compiler errors related to this feature.
+The implementation has also proven to be quite solid with very few reported internal compiler errors related to this feature.

 ## `if let` and `while let`